 Named after the city of Nanaimo in B.C., Canada, Nanaimo bars have 3 layers of deliciousness.
 These bars are something that my Mom always had on every cookie tray along with Thumbprint Cookies and Sugar Cookies!
 They’re easy to make and even easier to eat, you won’t be able to stop at one (sorry, not sorry)!

 - Base: The base of a Nanaimo bar is a chocolate-coconut cookie type base.
 While some recipes use a base that is no-bake I much prefer when the base is baked (as in the recipe below).

 - Middle Layer: This layer is similar to buttercream with the addition of custard powder.
 I rarely make recipes that require unusual or special ingredients but in this case, custard powder is traditional and worth it!
 You can get custard powder at most grocery stores near the puddings (or you can order it online here).

 - Chocolate Topping: The topping is a simple layer of chocolate.
 The addition of a touch of vegetable oil keeps the chocolate from cracking when you cut the squares.
 You can use chocolate baking squares or chocolate chips.

-How to Make Nanaimo Bars
+To Make Nanaimo Bars

 Once you have spread on the top layer of chocolate, let it sit in the fridge for about 5 minutes.
 Remove from the fridge and score lines through the chocolate (I use the sharp end of a wooden skewer), this will make the squares easy to cut without breaking the top layer.
-Note: Graham crumbs are available in the baking area or online.

 You will need Custard Powder for this recipe.
 It can usually be found with the puddings in the grocery store and is often found in a canister.
 You can also order it online on Amazon.